kaecius/mars-garbage-collector-jason/readme.txt

         }

 In "r2.asl":
-We defined the new behaviour of r2 in this way, in which the agent will recursivelly activate the !ensure_burn(S) -------  until the call to the burn(garb) function actually burns the garbage.
+We defined the new behaviour of r2 in this way, in which the agent will recursivelly activate the "!ensure_burn(S)" plan until the call to the burn(garb) function actually burns the garbage.

 +garbage(r2) : true <- !ensure_burn(r2).